I've always found loving Jesus hard to do.

 But once in a while, when I was praying out under the stars, I wondered if it was wrong to not love God.
 Respect and honor, yes, but love?
 That was a worry that I couldn't shake.
 God commanded us to love him with all our heart, all our soul, and all our mind.
 How do we love God as we ought to?
 How much love is he looking for, because I don't feel like I'm all in.
 Does he recognize my childhood molestation and (perhaps) fear of a relationship?
 Does he accept that I love him with all my mind, but there's something wrong with my heart?

 So when I prayed about love, I echoed the man who came to ask Jesus for long-distance healing for his son: "Lord, I believe (love), help my unbelief (honoring you in the only way I know)."

-2 Timothy 1:7 NIV, we know that God gives us power, love, and self-discipline.
+One of the fruits of the Spirit (Galatians 5:22-23) is love.
+God gives us love as a spiritual gift.
+And from 2 Timothy 1:7 NIV, we know that God gives us power, love, and self-discipline.
 So that's been one of the prayers I make.

 He's answering it, too.
 Recently, I was speaking with a friend, and out popped, "One of the reasons I love the Lord is..."
 And I meant it, from the heart.
 I'm also more able to recognize and receive the love he showers upon me.

 It's a small start, but we're moving in the right direction.

 In his book, A Love Worth Giving, Max Lucado wrote: